Top CRNA Schools in Texas | 2024

 • Bachelor of Science in Nursing Degree (BSN) from an accredited program

-• Active and unencumbered RN licensure
+• Active and unencumbered Texas RN licensure or from a Compact State

-• Critical care experience (applicable areas include the emergency room, CVICU, SICU, CCU, MICU, NICU (Level IV only), and PICU as well as trauma and burn intensive care units)
+• Critical care experience (applicable areas include the emergency room, CVICU, SICU, CCU, MICU, NICU (Level IV only), and PICU

 • Current Advanced Cardiovascular Life Support Certification (ACLS) Certification